SleepLM: Natural-Language Intelligence for Human Sleep: Experiments and Results

 \textbf{Few-Shot Learning.} We evaluate the transferability of \name by isolating the sleep encoder and comparing it with SOTA SSL baselines and a supervised ViT model \cite{dosovitskiy2020image}.
 We freeze encoder backbones and train a linear probe using a small labeled samples per class (i.e., $\{1, 5, 10, 20, 50\}$) on the held-out WSC cohort.
 As shown in Fig. \ref{fig:fewshot}, \name consistently outperforms both SSL and supervised baselines on sleep staging.
 With only 50 samples per class, \name reaches approximately 0.90 AUC, indicating strong data efficiency.
-These results suggest that the semantic structure induced by caption-based supervision yields more discriminative and transferable features than standard reconstruction- or invariance-based objectives.
-Additional results are provided in Appendix \ref{appendix:subsec:fewshot}.
+Beyond general pretraining recipes, we further validate our approach by comparing \name against specialized domain architectures.
+We conduct few-shot linear probing runs and full finetuning runs against diverse types of domain specific models: (1) \textit{Supervised sleep stage models} \cite{guillot2021robustsleepnet, perslev2021u}, (2) \textit{Sleep FMs} \cite{thapa2024sleepfm}, and (3) \textit{General time series FMs} \cite{ansari2024chronos}.
+Specifically, to ensure a fair comparison, the domain-specific models are trained on the same data splits as \name.
+We then isolated \name’s sleep encoder and evaluate all models via linear probing and full fine-tuning on the completely unseen CFS dataset.
+Notably, for Chronos-2, we fine-tune its public checkpoint to properly assess its capacity as a general time-series foundation model.
+Ultimately, \name demonstrates highly competitive performance across all tasks and settings.
+Together, these findings indicate that the semantic structure learned through caption-based supervision produces more discriminative and transferable features than standard reconstruction or invariance objectives, consistently matching or exceeding prior domain-specific state-of-the-art methods.
+Detailed results are provided in Appendix \ref{appendix:subsec:fewshot}.